cloudmesh/classes/docs/source/ssh.rst

    .. contents::
       :local:

-   .. hint:: |info-image|
+   .. hint:: If you do not know what ssh is we recommend that you

-      If you do not know what ssh is we recommend that you `read up on it <http://openssh.com/manual.html>`__ .
-However, the simple
+             `read up on it <http://openssh.com/manual.html>`__ .
-      material presented here will help you getting started quickly on FutureSystem.
-Some screencasts about this topic are available in section :ref:`s-screencast-accounts`.
+	     However, the simple material presented here will help you getting started quickly.

 To access remote resources this is often achieved via SSH.
 You need to